Chiangism: Mainland China

 The socialist ideology of the Kuomintang was one of the ideologies which greatly influenced this philosophy.
 In the West, Chiang Kai-shek was hailed as one of the world's greatest socialist leaders.
 His portraits were carried along with portraits of Karl Marx, Vladimir Lenin, Joseph Stalin, and other socialist and communist leaders.
-Despite earlier alliance, Chiang Kai-shek would soon be an enemy of the CCP in the Chinese Civil War following the Shanghai Massacre as he turned into a staunch anti-communist.
+Despite earlier alliance, Chiang Kai-shek would soon be an enemy of the CCP in the Chinese Civil War following the Shanghai massacre as he turned into a staunch anti-communist.
 Eventually, Chiang would lose the civil war to the CCP under the leadership of Mao Zedong, and the ideology of Maoism prevailed in mainland China.

 Unlike Sun's original Tridemist ideology that was heavily influenced by Western enlightenment theorists such as Henry George, Abraham Lincoln, Russell, and Mill, the traditional Chinese Confucian influence on Chiang's ideology is much stronger.
 Chiang rejected the Western progressive ideologies of individualism, liberalism, and the cultural aspects of Marxism.
 Therefore, Chiangism is generally more culturally and socially conservative than Sun Yat-sen ideologically.

 The Kuomintang government under Chiang Kai-shek denounced feudalism as counterrevolutionary and proclaimed itself to be revolutionary.
 He accused other Chinese warlords of being feudalists.
 Despite being a conservative ideology, Chiangism supported modernization policies such as women's rights, scientific advancement, and universal education.

 The Kuomintang and the Nationalist Government supported women's suffrage and education and the abolition of polygamy and foot binding.
 Under Chiang's leadership, the Republic of China government also enacted a women's quota in the parliament with reserved seats for women.
 During the Nanjing Decade, average Chinese citizens received the education they'd never had the chance to get in the dynasties that increased the literacy rate across China.
 The education also promotes the ideals of Tridemism of democracy, republicanism, science, constitutionalism, and Chinese Nationalism based on the Political Tutelage of the Kuomintang.

 Taiwan

 After losing the Chinese mainland to the CCP and retreating to Taiwan, the KMT under Chiang's leadership established agencies such as the Bureau of Investigation and Statistics, the Political Warfare Bureau, and the Taiwan Garrison Command to provide surveillance on the population and suppress dissidents, including suspected communists, during the White Terror.
-Constitutional rights of freedom of speech, assembly, religious expression, and legal guarantees of fair trials were suspended under martial law.
+The constitutional rights of freedom of speech, freedom of assembly, freedom of religious expression, and legal guarantees of fair trials were suspended under martial law.